Usage Information and Help Document

 Suggested general format for citing data or documents from this DVD-ROM is:

 PI name(s).
 "Data set title".
-United States JGOFS Final Data Report: Synthesis and Modeling Project Results, part 3.
-DVD-ROM. volume 4, version 1.
-Woods Hole Oceanographic Institution, USA: U.S. JGOFS Data Management Office, December 2005.For example, this would be the suggested format to cite Raleigh Hood's Arabian Sea project results:
+United States JGOFS Final Data Report: Synthesis and Modeling Project Results, part 2.
+DVD-ROM. volume 3, version 1.
+Woods Hole Oceanographic Institution, USA: U.S. JGOFS Data Management Office, November 2005.For example, this would be the suggested format to cite Hugh Ducklow's Bacteria synthesis project:

-Hood, Raleigh R. "Arabian Sea Ecosystem Model Results".
-United States JGOFS Final Data Report: Synthesis and Modeling Project Results, part 3.
-DVD-ROM. volume 4, version 1.
-Woods Hole Oceanographic Institution, USA: U.S. JGOFS Data Management Office, December 2005.To cite the DVD-ROM (not a specific article):
+Ducklow, Hugh, et al. "Constraining and understanding bacterial biomass and production variability in ocean ecosystems".
+United States JGOFS Final Data Report: Synthesis and Modeling Project Results, part 2.
+DVD-ROM. volume 3, version 1.
+Woods Hole Oceanographic Institution, USA: U.S. JGOFS Data Management Office, November 2005.To cite the DVD-ROM (not a specific article):

 Using web browser interface to U.S. JGOFS DVD-ROM Data Report